 Aromatic Essential Oil Substitutions

-When substituting an essential oil in an aromatic blend where your goal is strictly for its aroma and not for a therapeutic emotional or physical purpose, select an oil from the same family of oils (i.e. citrus, floral, spicy, earthy, etc.) as the oil you are substituting for.
-For instance, if you need a substitute for the essential oil of mandarin, the essential oil of sweet orange will provide a similar aroma.
-If you need to substitute for rose otto (steam distilled rose essential oil), rose geranium is not perfect, but it can give a suitable result.
+When substituting an essential oil in an aromatic blend where your goal is strictly for its aroma and not for a therapeutic, emotional or physical purpose, select an oil from the same family of oils (i.e. citrus, floral, spicy, earthy, etc.) as the oil you are substituting for.
+For instance, if you need a substitute for the essential oil of mandarin, the essential oil of sweet orange will provide a somewhat similar aroma.
+If you need to substitute for rose otto (steam distilled rose essential oil), rose geranium or ylang ylang are not perfect aromatic substitutes, but it can give a suitable result.

 Below are a few oils that will give you examples for aromatic substitutions.
 Even for aromatic blending, you still need to be aware and follow all safety precautions for the oils that you choose.

 - Lemon / Grapefruit

 - Neroli / Jasmine Absolute / Ylang Ylang (Neroli, Jasmine Absolute and Ylang Ylang are aromatically quite different aside from their intense floral aroma, but they can be substituted for one another in a pinch.)

 - Peppermint / Spearmint

 - Benzoin Resin / Vanilla Absolute or CO2 Extract